dirtybrie/stringbean/README.md

 > DO NOT HAVE ACCESS TO or DO NOT HAVE PERMISSION BY THE OWNER TO DO SO.<br/>
 > It's for educational purpose only kiddo's.

-Plus as I stated earlier about our odds your hitting a random generated text with a list of random generated texts so your odds are pathetic unless your a firm believer in the chaos theory.<br/>
+Plus as I stated earlier about our odds, your hitting a random generated text with a list of random generated texts so your odds are pathetic (unless your a firm believer in the chaos theory)<br/>
-However effective it may be ;)
+However effective it may be. ;)

 > Tips for me on better programming?
 Contact me ;)